sonalimcdermid/sonalimcdermid.github.io/Research.md

 <a href="https://iopscience.iop.org/article/10.1088/1748-9326/ac1a37/meta">Huang, McDermid et al 2021</a>
 </div>

-3) What is the meaningful solution space for meeting land management goals, particularly inclusive of food security, climate adaptation and climate mitigation?
+### 3) What is the meaningful solution space for meeting land management goals, particularly inclusive of food security, climate adaptation and climate mitigation?

-## The Impact of Drought on Terrestrial Carbon in the West African Sahel: Implications for Natural Climate Solutions
+**The Impact of Drought on Terrestrial Carbon in the West African Sahel: Implications for Natural Climate Solutions** [image]
-[image]
 <div>
    <p>